-How we handle your homeowners or condominium association in Lorton
+How we deal with your homeowners or condominium association in Lorton

-We require that the renter abide by all community and association covenants.
-To guide us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To guide us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in the old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-a free reference for rental investors in Lorton
+a useful source for property owners in Lorton

 - Before you move a tenant into your rental property in Lorton